NBOMe-escaline

 NBOMe-escaline, also known as escaline-NBOMe or as N-(2-methoxybenzyl)-4-ethoxy-3,5-dimethoxyphenethylamine, is a serotonin receptor agonist and putative psychedelic drug of the phenethylamine, scaline, and N-benzylphenethylamine (NBOMe) families.
 It is the N-(2-methoxybenzyl) derivative of escaline.

 The drug acts as a potent serotonin 5-HT_{2A} receptor partial agonist, with an affinity (A_{2}) of 0.537 nM, an activational potency (K_{P}) of 7.08 nM, and an intrinsic activity (E_{max}) of 48%.
 As a serotonin 5-HT_{2A} receptor agonist in vitro, it was 7-fold more potent than NBOMe-mescaline, 50-fold more potent than escaline, and 476-fold more potent than mescaline.

 NBOMe-escaline was first described in the scientific literature by Heinz Pertz and colleagues by 1999.
 Along with NBOMe-mescaline, it was one of the first psychedelic N-benzylphenethylamines to be discovered, slightly preceding the publication of 25-NB drugs like 25I-NBOMe by the same group of researchers.
+NBOMe-escaline is not a controlled substance in Canada as of 2025.